Nullreff/redpile-old/docs/blocks.md

 Requires: `direction` `state`

 Powers a block in front if it receives power from the block behind.
+Any signal passed through is delayed by `state` ticks.
-Delays signal by `state + 1` ticks and locks up if powered by another repeater from the side.
+If powered by another repeater from the side it will lock and not allow any signal through.

 ### COMPARATOR